Skip to main content

 Weekly Standup from GitHub ActivitySchedule (weekly, Monday)Generates standup notes from the past week’s commits and pull requests

 New workflows are active by default.
-Deactivate one if you want to pause it without losing your setup.
+Deactivate one to pause it without losing your setup.

-The Workflows page has an Explore & Discover section with community-built templates organized by category — Engineering, Founders, Marketing, and more.
-Any template can be added with a single click.
+The Workflows page has an Explore & Discover section with community-built templates organized by category, Engineering, Founders, Marketing, and more.
+Any template can be added with one click.
 Below that, Community Workflows shows workflows published by other GAIA users.
-You can use any of them as a starting point and adjust them to fit what you need.
+Grab one as a starting point and adjust it to fit what you need.
+See Publishing to the Marketplace to share your own.